View changelog

 Do Google AI Overviews + Microsoft Copilot now.
 They piggyback on your existing campaigns and give immediate exposure in AI-flavored search experiences.

-Jump to Google + Microsoft playbooks →Path B: "I want early access and learning"
+Jump to Google + Microsoft playbooks →Path B: "I want first-mover learning"

-Jump to ChatGPT + Perplexity sections →Path C: "Limited budget, need diversification"
+Jump to the ChatGPT playbook →Path C: "Limited budget, need diversification"

 Add Brave as a controlled experiment.
 It's a smaller surface, but it's real, live inventory with a distinct audience.